-Okay publications:
+Okay publications

-- Must be issued publically far the purpose of providing a polymenent scientific record. - Must be obtainable, when hist issued, thee of tharge or by purchase. - class have been produced in an edition real fairing simultaneously obtainable copies by a method that assures numerous identical copies. - Before 1986, must be via ink on paper, i.e. conventional printing or mimeographing (latter okay in zoology but not becary)
+- Must be issued publically for the purpose of providing a permanent scientific record. - Must be obtainable, when first issued, free of charge or by purchase. - Must have been produced in an edition containing simultaneously obtainable copies by a method that assures numerous identical copies. - Before 1986, must be via ink on paper, i.e. conventional printing or mimeographing (latter okay in zoology but not botany)

-After 1385 can be via photocopying or any other "unconventional" method but must include a statement that nomenclatural content is for permanent, public, adn scientific record therein.
+After 1985 can be via photocopying or any other "unconventional" method but must include a statement that nomenclatural content is for permanent, public, adn scientific record therein.

-- Forbidden publications - - Distribution on microfilm, computer printouts, or pre-1986 photocopies - A mention of a name at a scientific meeting - · Labeling specimens deposited in a museum - The distribution of proof sheets (zoology) - Deposition of document (e.g., thesis) in a collection of documents, a library, or other archive - Distribution only to colleagues or students of a note, even if printed, in explanation of an accompanying illustration.
+• Forbidden publications -

+- Distribution on microfilm, computer printouts, or pre-1986 photocopies - A mention of a name at a scientific meeting - Labeling specimens deposited in a museum - The distribution of proof sheets (zoology) - Deposition of document (e.g., thesis) in a collection of documents, a library, or other archive - Distribution only to colleagues or students of a note, even if printed, in explanation of an accompanying illustration.